OPS-E2E-PPE/PowerShell-Docs/reference/6/Microsoft.PowerShell.Security/Unprotect-CmsMessage.md

 The CMS encryption standard uses public key cryptography, where the keys used to encrypt content (the public key) and the keys used to decrypt content (the private key) are separate.
-Your public key can be shared widely, and is not sensitive data.
+Your public key can be shared widely, and isn't sensitive data.
 If any content is encrypted with this public key, only your private key can decrypt it.
 For more information, see [Public-key cryptography](https://en.wikipedia.org/wiki/Public-key_cryptography).